kobildeveloper/mid-connector-release-notes/README.md

 <br/>

 ### Added
-* ASM Management: GetUserDevice - userID retrieval in the response (Note - this will not be supported for the SSMS version which are less than 3.x.x)
+* ASM Management: GetUserDevice , GetUserDevices when query param "responsetype" is set as ALL  - userID retrieval in the response (Note - this will not be supported for the SSMS version which are less than 3.x.x)

 ### Changed
 * ASM Service: PropertyType should support any one of the enum types (BYTE_ARRAY, INTEGER, STRING, BOOLEAN and DATE) and retreives the same with GetProperty response
+* Java 11 (Image used in docker - adoptopenjdk/openjdk11:jre-11.0.6_10-alpine)

 <br/>